Most U.S. hydroelectricity generation capacity is in the West

 About half of U.S. hydroelectricity generation capacity1 is concentrated in Washington, California, and Oregon.
 Washington has the most hydroelectric generating capacity of any state and is the site of the Grand Coulee Dam, the largest hydropower facility in the United States.
 New York has the largest hydroelectricity generation capacity of all states east of the Mississippi River, followed by Alabama.

-In 2017, total U.S. hydroelectricity generation capacity was about 80,058 megawatts (MW)—or 80 million kilowatts.
-The top five states and their share of U.S. total hydroelectricity generation capacity in 2017 were
+In 2018, total U.S. hydroelectricity generation capacity was 79,893 megawatts (MW)—or about 80 million kilowatts.
+The top five states and their shares of U.S. total hydroelectricity generation capacity in 2018 were

 - New York—6%

-Because the amount of electricity generation from hydropower depends on precipitation, the ranking of each state in annual hydroelectricity generation may be different from its ranking in generation capacity.
+Because electricity generation from hydropower depends on precipitation, and precipitation levels vary seasonally and annually, the ranking of each state in annual hydroelectricity generation may be different from its ranking in generation capacity.

-In 2017, total U.S. hydroelectricity generation was about 300 billion kilowatthours (kWh), equal to about 7.5% of total U.S. utility-scale electricity generation.
-The top five states and their share of U.S. total hydroelectricity generation in 2017 were
+In 2018, total U.S. hydroelectricity generation was about 292 billion kilowatthours (kWh), equal to about 7% of total U.S. utility-scale electricity generation.
+The top five states and their shares of U.S. total hydroelectricity generation in 2018 were

 Most dams were not built for electricity generation